 Mount Massive Trail (via South East) is a 12.9 mile moderately trafficked out and back trail located near Twin Lakes, CO that features beautiful wild flowers and is only recommended for very experienced adventurers.
-The trail offers a number of activity options and is accessible year-round.
+The trail is primarily used for hiking, walking, camping, and snowshoeing and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash